harsha314/java/README.md

 ### Concurrency & Parallelism

--   Concurrency can be acheived even with 1 CPU, Parallelism requires that computing be done on 2 CPUs.
+-   Concurrency can be achieved even with 1 CPU, Parallelism requires that computing be done on 2 CPUs.

+### Future

+### Completable Future